tismailw/credit_risk/README.md

 ## 📄 License & attribution

 - Data © respective owners (Home Credit / Kaggle terms).
-- Code in this repo under MIT (or your project’s license).
+- Code in this repo under MIT.
 - Please cite the competition and any external write‑ups you borrowed ideas from.

 ---